telnetr4/CowtasticMods/README.md

 \*

 3. Do a first run to generate configuration files
 	- On Windows, simply run the game executable.
 This should generate BepInEx configuration file into `BepInEx/config` folder and an initial log file `BepInEx/LogOutput.txt`.
 If the log and config doesn't show up, that means you did something wrong.
-If it does, you have installed BepInEx and can now install mods.
+If it does, you have installed BepInEx and can now install mods (go to the "Mod Installation" section)
 	- On Linux/MacOS, first, open the included run script `run_bepinex.sh` in a text editor of your choice.
 Edit the line `executable_name="";` to the name of the executable.
 		- On Linux, this is simply the name of the game executable